ddnexus/pagy/docs/how-to.md

 Pagy::DEFAULT[:limit] = 25
 ```

-You can also pass it as an instance variable to the `Pagy.new` method or to the `pagy` controller method:
+You can also pass it as an instance option to the `Pagy.new` method or to the `pagy` controller method:

 ```ruby
 @pagy, @records = pagy(Product.all, limit: 30)
 ```

 !!! warning ActiveRecord `limit`
-The defined `:limit` variable overrides any `limit` already set in `ActiveRecord` collections:
+The defined `:limit` option overrides any `limit` already set in `ActiveRecord` collections:

 ```ruby
 # the limit used in the query will be 10